Euboea: Antiquity

 Exhibits in the archaeological museum of Chalcis.

 Silver drachma of the Euboean League.
 Obverse: Head of the nymph Euboea.
 Reverse: Bull's head, kantharos to right EY[ΒΟΙΕΩΝ] "of the Euboeans".

-The history of the island of Euboea is largely that of its two principal cities, Chalcis and Eretria, both mentioned in the Catalogue of Ships.
+The archeological site of Lefkandi is an important site dating to the Greek Dark Ages that shows continuous activity on the island during this time period.
+The classical history of the island of Euboea is largely that of its two principal cities, Chalcis and Eretria, both mentioned in the Catalogue of Ships.
 Both cities were settled by Ionian Greeks from Attica, and would eventually settle numerous colonies in Magna Graecia and Sicily, such as Cumae and Rhegium, and on the coast of Macedonia.
 This opened new trade routes to the Greeks, and extended the reach of Western Civilization.
 The commercial influence of these city-states is evident in the fact that the Euboic scale of weights and measures was used among the Ionic cities generally, and in Athens until the end of the 7th century BC, during the time of Solon.
 The classicist Barry B. Powell has proposed that Euboea may have been where the Greek alphabet was first employed, c.
 775–750 BC, and that Homer may have spent part of his life on the island.